newwayland/blog/content/post/money-printing-is-a-tax.md

 And that's why, despite mountains of QE, not a lot has happened.
 First you have to overcome a £14.5 billion drain in income.

-Now when you see somebody talking about "money printing" you can now smile quietly to yourself and think...
+Now when you see somebody talking about "money printing" you can smile quietly to yourself and think...

 ![I do not think it means what you think it means](images/i-do-not-think-it-means.jpg)